avaer/sd-sprites/README.md

-# walk-sprites
+# sd-sprites

-Walk sprites for Stable Diffusion.
+360 sprites for Stable Diffusion/ControlNet use.